Nauru: Official and widely spoken languages

 Integration of Traditional and Modern Influences

 Modern influences have blended seamlessly with traditional practices.
-English, spoken by about 7,000 people as a second language, complements the native tongue in education and governance4.
+English, spoken by about 7,000 people as a second language, complements the native tongue in education and governance.
 This dual-language approach ensures the island remains connected to the global community.

 Despite these changes, the island’s people have preserved their cultural roots.
 Family ties remain strong, with elders teaching younger generations the importance of their linguistic heritage.
 This balance between tradition and modernity is a testament to the island’s resilience.